 Critical Access Hospitals

-In 1997, Congress, through the Balanced Budget Act, authorized creation of what is known as the Medicare Rural Hospital Flexibility (FLEX) Program.
+In 1997, Congress, through the Balanced Budget Act, authorized the creation of what is known as the Medicare Rural Hospital Flexibility (FLEX) Program.
 This program has led to the creation of what is being called the Critical Access Hospital (CAH).
-By establishing limited service hospitals and rural health networks, these acute care facilities can provide outpatient, emergency, and limited inpatient services.
+By establishing limited-service hospitals and rural health networks, these acute care facilities can provide outpatient, emergency, and limited inpatient services.
 The Department of Health has developed a Critical Access Hospital plan in consultation with the Arkansas Hospital Association.
 The plan was approved and funded by the Health Care Financing Administration, now known as the Centers for Medicare and Medicaid Services (CMS).
 There are currently 28 hospitals in the state that are designated as Critical Access Hospitals.

 Each Critical Access Hospital is required by the plan:

 - To meet certain staffing requirements and to enter into a patient referral and transfer agreement with a larger, more viable acute care hospital (referred to as an Affiliate Hospital).

 - To participate in the development and implementation of a communication system with its network hospitals.

 - To enter into a transport agreement for emergency and non-emergency transportation with the area Emergency Medical Service.

 - To ensure the quality of its services (quality assurance and credentialing will be performed by the Affiliate Hospital with which the CAH has contracted).